 This interface allows the user to study a number of techniques generally used in calculator keyboard interfacing.
 The user can write programs to gain a good understanding of keyboard display, Arithmetic group of processor instructions by implementing the calculator functions (+,-./=,%, etc.).

 This interface consists of eight TTL buffered outputs and eight TTL buffered inputs.The logic state of each input/output is indicated by a corresponding LED (ON/OFF).
 The inputs can be read through one port and the outputs can be controlled through another port.
 The inputs and the outputs are brought to berg-pins.

 Two Dip-Switches SW1 and SW2 are also provided.
 SW1 is used to connect the output status to the corresponding input line when switch is ON.
 SW2 is used to set different logic states by setting the switch to ON (or) OFF.

 Music Tone Generator

 This interface consists of a transistor and a speaker.
-The transistor is driven by a port line and the transistor in turn amplifies the signal and drives the speaker.
-By controlling ON/OFF periods of the port line through software, user can generate the required musical note.
+The transistor is driven by a port line and the transistor, in turn, amplifies the signal and drives the speaker.
+By controlling ON/OFF periods of the port line through software, the user can generate the required musical note.
 Sample programs are provided to generate a variety of musical notes.